New Certificate Requests

 30 Day Notification Requirement for New Certificate Requests

 If the proposing institution receives any objections, the institution must resolve those objections prior to submitting a proposal to the Coordinating Board.
-If the institution cannot resolve the objections, then it may ask the Assistant Commissioner of the Academic Quality and Workforce Division to mediate the dispute.
+If the institution cannot resolve the objections, then it may ask the Assistant Commissioner of the Academic and Health Affairs Division to mediate the dispute.
 Once all objections have been resolved, the institution may submit the proposal to the Board, along with documentation showing that notification was given to nearby public institutions and that the objections, if any, were resolved.
 These provisions are found in Texas Administrative Code, Coordinating Board, Chapter 5, Subchapter C, Rule 5.44 (a) (6) and (b) (3).

 Certificates (Upper-division and Graduate)